Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+Scalability and transparency can be increased with a hybrid strategy that combines community-based governance frameworks with AI-driven moderation.
+Furthermore, human-in-the-loop validation for crucial judgments supports that automated filtering techniques can be used for real-time detection of dangerous information.

-In the Metaverse, deepfakes and generative AI tools are becoming more dangerous, especially in social, academic, and professional settings.
+\mypara{5.
+Defense Against Deepfake and AI-Generated Threats: } In the Metaverse, deepfakes and generative AI tools are becoming more dangerous, especially in social, academic, and professional settings.
 Attackers can use incredibly lifelike synthetic media to impersonate, manipulate digital identities, or propagate false information.
 Although watermarking and GAN-detection models have been used as detection methods, they are not highly accurate and reliable.
-Future studies should address:

-\begin{itemize} \item How to detect deepfakes in real time during immersive interactions. \item How to watermark or authenticate avatars and media in a tamper-proof but privacy-preserving way. \item What legal safeguards should exist against deepfake misuse in professional and governmental contexts? \end{itemize}

-This research area also involves combating adversarial machine learning attacks, where models are tricked into misclassification or failure.
+Future studies should address: \textit{How to detect deepfakes in real time during immersive interactions?} \textit{How to watermark or authenticate avatars and media?} \textit{What legal safeguards should exist against deepfake misuse in professional and governmental contexts?} This research area also involves combating adversarial machine learning attacks, where models are tricked into misclassification.